 I. SLUDGE | Sludge refers to residual, semi-solid material left from industrial wastewater, or sewage treatment processes.
 It can also refer to the settled suspension obtained from conventional drinking water treatment, and numerous other industrial processes.

 II.
 FLY ASH | Fly ash, also known as flue-ash, is one of the residues generated in combustion and comprises fine particles that rise with the flue gases.
 Ash which does not rise is termed bottom ash.
 In an industrial context, fly ash usually refers to ash produced during combustion of coal.

-Students collected sludge from Daulatganj STP, Lucknow and flyash was taken from NTPC, Unchahar, Rae Bareli.
+Students collected sludge from Daulatganj Sewage Treatment plant, Lucknow and flyash was taken from NTPC, Unchahar, Rae Bareli.
 STP sludge was crushed into a power form.
 It was then sieved from a 75-micron sieve to finely divide sludge particles.
 Then sludge was mixed with fly ash.
 This paste was filled in a brick mould and compacted.
 The raw brick was taken out of the mould and kept in sunlight.